ushertpain/DA_proj2_pizza_sales/README.md

 All these filters track the total sales, total pizzas sold, and average price of the pizza, which addresses question number six: 'Can we track the total sales, total pizzas sold, and average price per pizza?'

 ### Conclusion
+Based on the analysis conducted using PostgreSQL and Tableau, several key insights have been uncovered:

+1. Monthly revenue data does not exhibit any significant anomalies, indicating stability in sales performance over time.

+2. The highest-selling pizza in the dataset belongs to the Classic category, with a Small size, totaling 6,139 units sold and generating $69,870 in revenue.

+3. 'The Classic Deluxe Pizza' emerges as the most popular pizza, with 2,453 units sold, highlighting its strong demand among customers.

+4. Conversely, 'The Brie Carre Pizza' ranks as the least popular option, with only 490 units sold.

+5. Daily sales performance demonstrates fluctuations, with notable peaks and troughs.
+For instance, the highest peak occurred on November 27, 2015, reaching a total sales figure of $4,422, while the lowest peak was recorded on March 22, 2015, with total sales of $1,259.

+6. Additionally, specific days of each month consistently exhibit the highest sales performance.
+Notable examples include January 8, February 7, March 17, April 24, May 15, June 1, July 4, August 14, September 4, October 15, November 27, and December 31.

+In conclusion, the creation of BANs and the use of dynamic filters in the Tableau dashboard have enabled effective tracking of total pizzas sold and average pizza prices.
+These tools have facilitated a comprehensive understanding of sales trends and performance metrics, providing valuable insights for informed decision-making.